 Many companies have no hedging strategy

-Although there is greater awareness now of the effect of currency movements, many companies still lack an explicit currency strategy.
-One reason may be that it was less common 20 or 30 years ago for companies to operate directly on an international market.
+Although there is greater awareness now around the effect of currency movements, many companies still lack an explicit currency strategy.
+One reason may be that it was less common 20 or 30 years ago for companies to operate directly in an international market.
 Digitalisation has changed all that.

-“These days, many companies are global right from the start,” Kesti says.
+“These days, many companies are global right from the start,” Eek Nielsen says.
 “For example, it could be an online store with a global reach from the first day of trading.”

 Unexpected events in global markets can hit hard